-Kansai-ben [関西弁] is a group of Japanese dialects from the Kansai region, which includes Osaka, Kyoto, Nara, Shiga, and other provinces.
+Kansai-ben [関西弁] is a group of Japanese dialects from the Kansai region that includes Osaka, Kyoto, Nara, Shiga, and other provinces.
 This region has the second most popular dialect in Japan, second only to Kanto.

-Nowadays it is common to see and associate the Kansai dialect (especially Osaka) with comedy, being used as something funny in many anime, games, dramas, etc.
+Currently, it is common to see and associate the Kansai dialect (especially that of Osaka) with comedy, being used as something funny in many animes, games, dramas, etc.

-Although most people associate the Osaka dialect as the Kansai dialect of the entire region, technically, each province in the region has a particular dialect, and the residents take pride in their small particular differences.
-In this article, we will look specifically at Osaka and that of Kyoto.
+Although most people associate the Osaka dialect as the Kansai dialect of the entire region, technically, each province in the region has its own particular dialect, and the residents take pride in their small particular differences.
+In this article, we will specifically look at Osaka and Kyoto.

-Below is a list of changes that happen between traditional Japanese and Kansai dialect.
+See below a list of changes that occur between traditional Japanese and the Kansai dialect.

 ありがとうさん